 - Promote a caring, safe and positive environment within CELT schools. - Encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community. - Ensure children are taught to understand and manage risk through personal, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
-This includes online safety.

-- Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/ misandry, homophobia, biphobia and sexual violence and sexual harassment. - Maintain a "zero-tolerance" approach to sexual violence and sexual harassment. - Respond sympathetically to any requests for time out to deal with distress and anxiety. - Offer details of helplines or other avenues of external support. - Liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - Understand that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children - Provide continuing support to a child about whom there have been concerns who leaves a CELT school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school records are forwarded as a matter of priority and within statutory timescales. - Include regular consultation with children e.g. through questionnaires, participation in anti-bullying activities, asking children to report how their lunchtimes/playtimes have been. - Ensure that all children know there is and can access an adult in the school whom they can approach if they are worried or in difficulty. - Ensure all staff are aware of the Trust guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks (please see Staff Code of Conduct and the acceptable IT use policy).
+This includes online safety. - Provide preventative education by creating a culture of zero tolerance for racism, sexism, misogyny/ misandry, homophobia, biphobia and sexual violence and sexual harassment. - Maintain a "zero-tolerance" approach to sexual violence and sexual harassment. - Respond sympathetically to any requests for time out to deal with distress and anxiety. - Offer details of helplines or other avenues of external support. - Liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - Understand that working in partnership with other agencies protects children and reduces risk and so we will engage in partnership working to protect and safeguard children - Provide continuing support to a child about whom there have been concerns who leaves a CELT school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school records are forwarded as a matter of priority and within statutory timescales. - Include regular consultation with children e.g. through questionnaires, participation in anti-bullying activities, asking children to report how their lunchtimes/playtimes have been.

-6. Specific Safeguarding Issues
+Specific Safeguarding Issues